 - Take advantage of coupons throughout the year

-- Special registries (like Target, Container Store, and Bed, Bath, & Beyond) will give you coupons after you sign up on their website
+- Special registries (like Target, Container Store, etc.) will give you coupons after you sign up on their website

 - Set a limit your willing to spend on bedding-it’s easy to get crazy!